hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > A friend told me (on whom I can rely),
 >
-> That she proposed a minuet to try,
+> That she proposed a minuet to try[^95],

->
+[^95]: This circumstance was related to the author by the lady herself, who has given him permission to use her name, if necessary, for the authenticity of the fact.

 > With one who prints "professor" in his bill,
 >
 > It was done to try the great professor's skill.